xuxiangsun/ST-Data/README.md

 #### :sparkles: News

 **[Nov 27, 2023]**
-Thanks veru much for the attention of many peers!
+Thanks very much for the attention of many peers!
 Next, we plan to gradually update our code.
-It is expected that the code will be updated compeletly after **a full review cycle of the extended version of our CVPR work** is reached.
+It is expected that the code will be updated completely after **a full review cycle of the extended version of our CVPR work** is reached.
 Please wait patiently.

 #### **Citation**
 If you think this repository may be helpful to you, please consider giving a star :star: and citation.
 Thanks for your consideration.